Inlic/keepr/Readme.md

 - Their public collection of `vaults`
 - `Keeps` the user has created

-### Goals
+### Application Goals

-In this checkpoint students will demonstrate a working knowledge of building full-stack applications.
-They will utilize a VueJs frontend implementing Vuex and Vue-Router to manage the DOM.
-On the server side students will use a DotNet WebApi for their server, implementing the Repository pattern to communicate with their MySql database.
-In addition students will use Auth0 for user management and Dapper as an ORM.
+This was a project to  demonstrate a working knowledge of building full-stack applications.
+We utilized a VueJs frontend implementing Vuex and Vue-Router to manage the DOM.
+On the server side we used a DotNet WebApi for their server, implementing the Repository pattern to communicate with our MySql database.
+In addition we also used Auth0 for user management and Dapper as an ORM.

 ### The Concepts